10 Powerful Strategies To Break Down Product Backlog Items in Scrum (with cheatsheet)

-This process of breaking down work improves shared understanding, increases the accuracy of estimation and facilitates the Product Owner in the prioritization of work.
+This process of breaking down work improves shared understanding and facilitates the Product Owner in the prioritization of work.
 But it isn’t easy to do well, and takes practice to do it ‘on the fly’.
 Thankfully, the Agile community has devised a number of useful strategies for breaking down work into smaller bits.

 Why a vertical break-down is superior to a horizontal one

 Broadly speaking, there are two approaches for breaking up large PBI’s.
-The first approach is called ‘horizontal break-down’, and involves breaking down stories by the kind of work that needs to be done, or the layers or components that are involved.
-So, work that has to be done for the UI, the database, some component, a front-end and testing are split up into technical items on the Backlog.
+The first approach is called ‘horizontal break-down and involves breaking down stories by the kind of work that needs to be done, or the layers or components that are involved.
+So, work that has to be done for the UI, the database, some components, a front-end, and testing are split up into technical items on the Backlog.
 This doesn’t work well in Scrum for several reasons:

 - Increases bottlenecks, instead of reducing them: Horizontal break-down is often accompanied by ‘silo thinking’.
 Every member is taken from one of the silos required for software development.
-The ‘design guy’ will take care of design, the ‘database guy’ will set up the database, the ‘developer’ writes the code and the ‘tester’ does the testing.
+The ‘design person’ will take care of the design, the ‘database person’ will set up the database, the ‘developer’ writes the code and the ‘tester’ does the testing.
 If team members are not interchangeable (which is often the case when using this approach) there is a good chance of bottlenecks.
-If the ‘design guy’ can’t get his work done on time, this will impact the tasks that follow the design.
-Because team members can’t help each other out, every delay, problem or interruption will impact the entire sprint;
+If the ‘design person’ can’t get his work done on time, this will impact the tasks that follow the design.
+Because team members can’t help each other out, every delay, problem, or interruption will impact the entire sprint;

 - Horizontal slices can’t be prioritized: How can a Product Owner prioritize a backlog if it consists of horizontal slices?
 Because none of the items deliver business value or working software on their own, a Product Owner will be unable to prioritize work.
 There is also a good chance that the slices will be fairly technical, which creates distance and misunderstanding between the Product Owner and the team;

 In Scrum, a vertical break-down is more useful, in which PBI’s are broken down into smaller PBI’s (instead of technical tasks).
 If PBI’s are broken down vertically, they are broken down in such a way that smaller items still result in working, demonstrable, software.
-Functionality will not be split across technical layers or tasks, but across functional layers.
-So, if the PBI is ‘As customer I can pay for my order, so I can get my products’, it can be broken down into smaller PBI’s like ‘As customer I can pay by wire transfer, so I can get my products’ or ‘As customer I can pay with credit card, so I can get my products’.
+Functionality will not be split across technical layers or tasks but across functional layers.
+So, if the PBI is ‘As a customer, I can pay for my order, so I can get my products’, it can be broken down into smaller PBI’s like ‘As a customer, I can pay by wire transfer, so I can get my products’ or ‘As a customer, I can pay with a credit card, so I can get my products’.

 Strategy 1: Breaking down by workflow steps